Sure, you could play the same courses over and over again. But, you’re a golfer.

 It’s time to treat yourself to a few rounds in Central New York, home to legendary links that the pros love.
 We’ve hosted some of the game’s greatest, including Jack Nicklaus and Arnold Palmer.

 Today’s pros play Endicott’s En-Joie Golf Club each year during the Dick’s Sporting Goods Open PGA Tour Champions event.
 The PGA also pays a visit to Turning Stone Resort & Casino and The Links at Hiawatha Landing.

 The Turning Stone boasts three PGA-grade courses, making it a top golf destination according to Golf Digest and the premier golf destination of the Northeast.
-Experience old-world charm combined with the essence of true natural beauty at some of the country’s top award-winning championship courses in Oneida, New York.
+Experience old-world charm combined with the essence of true natural beauty at some of the country’s top award-winning championship courses in Oneida County, New York.

 Famed course architects Donald Ross, Robert Trent Jones and Michael Hurdzan helped shape a Central New York golf landscape that regularly earns high ratings and rankings in Golf Digest, Golfweek and Golf Magazine.

 Christened by golf legends Gene Sarazen and Tom Creavy in 1938, Amsterdam Municipal Golf Course was one of Robert Trent Jones’ first designs.
 Both three-time PGA Champion Sarazen and Jones also had a hand in Colgate University’s Seven Oaks Golf Club with roots reaching back to the 1910s.

 Historic holes grace the stunning lakeside Leatherstocking Golf Course in Cooperstown.
 Numerous pros have played the century-old Leatherstocking, but those golfers made their names in a different type of major.